dgsmith7/ray-trace-in-weekend-python/README.md

 https://raytracing.github.io/books/RayTracingInOneWeekend.html
 https://docs.python.org/3/contents.html

 The project repo is "tagged" at each milestone, up until we got into Dielectric Material, where it all went very awry until I was able to sort it all out at the end.
 So, there are some steps in the book that didnt become tags.
-I did however go back and re-render all of the images once I sortedthings out.
-To see a list of tag names and their commit messages, type this at terminal:
+I just had to keep moving forward with the faith that I would find the solution to the problems along the way.
+So there was strife along the awy with success at the end - hence no tags of all the strife.
+I did, however, go back and re-render all of the images once I sorted things out (except 15 for reasons apparent in the book).
+On Github, its also possible to download the repo in its state at any given tag.
+Just click on the tags icon (next to branches icon).
+To see a list of tag names and their commit messages from the CLI, type this at terminal:

 `git tag -n`